CRBroughton/hackernews-clone/README.md

 # Hackernews clone

-This is a basic Hackernews clone
+This is a basic Hackernews / Reddit clone using Prisma, PostgreSQL and GraphQL Nexus.
+Included is an Altair file for the API collection.

+For information on the front end side of the stack, see the README.md in the ui folder.

 To install dependances, run: